SowmyaLaveti0304/HomeAssignment3/README.md

 Useful when… you want to reduce noise and dimensionality in tasks focused on “what” rather than how.
 Harmful when… function words carry meaning or structure, e.g. sentiment analysis.
 ## Q3: Named Entity Recognition with SpaCy
 ### Tasks completed
-- Entity text, Entity label, start and end character positions string used: "Barack Obama served as the 44th President of the United States and won the Nobel Peace Prize in 2009."
+- Entity text, Entity label, start and end character positions. string used: "Barack Obama served as the 44th President of the United States and won the Nobel Peace Prize in 2009."
  **How does NER differ from POS tagging in NLP?**
 - POS Tagging assigns every word a grammatical category to analyze sentence structure.
 - NER detects and classifies multi-word spans as real-world entities focusing on semantic information rather than syntax.
  **Describe two applications that use NER in the real world (e.g., financial news, search engines).**
 - Financial News Analysis: Automatically extracts entities like company names, stock symbols, dates, and monetary amounts from news articles to feed trading algorithms and generate market alerts.
 - Search Engines & Voice Assistants: Identifies locations, dates and organizations in user queries to map intent—e.g., finding flights, weather forecasts, or booking appointments.